bp-studio/box-pleating-studio/CONTRIBUTING.md

 # Contributing Guidelines

-BP Studio is developed using [VS Code](https://code.visualstudio.com/), and the project folder is already configured for it.
+While one may use any editors to work with BP Studio, it is highly recommended to use [VS Code](https://code.visualstudio.com/) as the project folder is already configured for it.
 As you open the project with it, it will also hint you the recommended extensions to install.